InfinitePossibilities/discord-fake-deafen-toggle/README.md

-# Discord Fake Deafen / Mute
+# Discord Fake Deafen / Mute Toggle
 This script allows you to toggle on/off a fake deafen/mute in voice chat

 # How to use